 Better yet, ask what you can do to tweak the program to get the results you want.
 You can find the answer to that question by looking at the metrics above.
 If one metric is performing below the others, that’s where to start your optimization efforts.

-In this competitive hiring market, there’s no time like the present to start a recruitment marketing strategy.
-After all, recruitment isn’t only about the jobs you have available today.
+In this increasingly competitive hiring market, there’s no time like the present to start a recruitment marketing strategy.
+Remember that recruitment isn’t only about the hot jobs you have to fill immediately.
 It’s also about setting your company up for a strong workforce into the future.

-We can help you get started with career pages, paid advertising, email automation and more.
-We’ll work with you to build a results-driven recruitment marketing strategy that can deliver the strong ROI you need for your business.
+Our team at Marketing Essentials can help you get started!
+We’ll work with you to build a results-driven recruitment marketing strategy that can deliver the strong ROI you need to keep business moving.
 Contact us to get started.